How do you recommend I choose a therapist?

 What are your office hours?

 I work morning, day, and evenings Monday through Friday.
+I do Telehealth appointments on Mondays, Thursdays and Fridays.
+I do face to face sessions on Tuesdays and Wednesdays.
 I can work on weekends, but my rate increases.

 What kind of therapy do you do?
 What is your theoretical orientation?